 At Great Chart School we aim to provide a happy and secure environment for all those who work here or visit.
-We encourage an atmosphere whereby all pupils are able to learn and all teachers are able to teach.
+We encourage an atmosphere whereby all pupils are able to learn and all teachers are able to teach: Good for me, Good for you, Good for everyone

-We expect all members of the school community to treat each other with respect and courtesy and to take responsibility for their own behaviour.
+We expect all members of the school community to take responsibility for their own behaviour, to treat each other with respect, courtesy, all with a bucketful of kindness.